Antetokounmpo scores 32, Bucks hold off Wolves 106-104

 TIP-INS

-Timberwolves: Karl-Anthony Towns worked out before the game with a sleeve on his injured left leg but did not play. … In addition to Teague (sprained right knee), Minnesota was also without Trevon Graham (flu) and Noah Vonleh (bruised left glute).
+Timberwolves: Karl-Anthony Towns worked out before the game with a sleeve on his injured left leg but still doesn’t have a timetable to return. … Towns has missed the last eight games.

-Bucks: SG Wesley Matthews sat out for a second straight game because of a bruised right thigh but Bucks coach Mike Budenholzer said he expected Matthews to be fine and available possibly as early as this weekend.
+Bucks: SG Wesley Matthews sat out for a second straight game because of a bruised right thigh but Budenholzer said he expected Matthews to be fine and available possibly as early as this weekend.

 UP NEXT